elastic/elasticsearch-net/contributing.md

 Whether you [feel the need to change one character](https://github.com/elasticsearch/elasticsearch-net/pull/536) or have a go at
 [mapping new API's](http://github.com/elasticsearch/elasticsearch-net/pull/376) no PR is too small or too big.

-In fact many of our most aweseome features/fixes have been provided to us by [these wonderful folks](https://github.com/elasticsearch/elasticsearch-net/graphs/contributors) to which we are forever indebted
+In fact many of our most awesome features/fixes have been provided to us by [these wonderful folks](https://github.com/elasticsearch/elasticsearch-net/graphs/contributors) to which we are forever indebted

 ## Sign the CLA